emilianoyoung/ai/_posts/2019-12-03-intel-in-advanced-talks-to-buy-israeli-ai-chip-startup-for-1b-to-2b-report.md

 ---
 category: news
 title: "Intel in Advanced Talks to Buy Israeli AI-Chip Startup for $1B to $2B: Report"
-excerpt: "chip major, is reportedly close to its second-largest acquisition of an Israeli company ...
-In June, the company announced Gaudi, an AI training processor, which the company said \"will deliver an increase in throughput of up to four times over systems built with equivalent number GPUs.\" Intel employs 12,000 people in Israel directly and ..."
+excerpt: "In June, the company announced Gaudi, an AI training processor, which the company said \"will deliver an increase in ...
+Calif., parent develops many of its key chips."
 publishedDateTime: 2019-12-03T18:51:00Z
 sourceUrl: https://www.msn.com/en-us/finance/technologyinvesting/intel-in-advanced-talks-to-buy-israeli-ai-chip-startup-for-241b-to-242b-report/ar-BBXGOnH
 type: article